Vital Farms Inc

 Incentives & Policy Engagement

-The company has not disclosed executive monetary remunerations linked with climate or sustainability performance.
-Nor has it announced engaging with civil or trade associations on ESG issues, a comprehensive list of trade association memberships or if it aligns any policy-engagement activities to restrict global temperature rise to 1.5C.
+The company does not disclose executive monetary remuneration linked to climate or sustainability performance.
+Nor has it disclosed engaging with civil or trade associations on ESG issues, providing a comprehensive list of trade association memberships, or aligning any policy engagement activities with the goal of restricting global temperature rise to 1.5°C.

 0/2.5